 To walk in the finished work of the cross in the financial realm however, we have to let go and let Him come into those areas of our life that the enemy has caused the door to close with past hurts, previous experience, disappointments, and worldview teaching.

-Everyone will approach the Faith for Finances program and their financial life differently, but the first step begins with doing the impossible.
+Everyone will approach the challenge and their financial life differently, but the first step begins with doing the impossible.
 That is, opening the door and releasing control to the Holy Spirit and to risk hoping for something you might not see ‘how’ from your current financial position or understanding.
 It also means to risk facing the financial ‘reality’ you have adopted in your life “being confident of this, [though] that he who began a good work in you will carry it on to completion until the day of Christ Jesus” (Philippians 1:6).

 Many blessings ~ Sam